-Nursing - Children's Palliative Care/Complex Care
+Nursing - Children's Palliative Care / Complex Care

-The MHSc/PDip is facilitated by the teaching teams at both NUI Galway and UCD.
-It is designed for Registered Nurses working with children and adolescents with complex or life limiting conditions.
-The programme, approved by the Nursing and Midwifery Board of Ireland (NMBI), aims to provide students with the necessary in-depth evidence-based knowledge, skills and competencies to provide quality care to highly dependent children as they live with life-limiting illness and perhaps face the end of life.
-On completion of the six modules in Year One, students have the option of being awarded a PDip or (if they have achieved the minimum 60% average mark across these modules) may progress on to the next year to complete the master's programme.
-A blended learning approach is adopted in the delivery of this programme.
-Additionally, students are required to complete a minimum of 1,000 clinical hours before completing this programme.
+The Master/Postgraduate Diploma in Health Sciences (Children’s Palliative / Complex Care) is facilitated by both the teaching teams at University of Galway and UCD.
+The programme designed for Registered Nurses working with children and adolescents with complex or life limiting conditions.
+The programme aims to provide students with the necessary in-depth evidence-based knowledge, skills and competencies to provide quality care to highly dependent children as they live with life-limiting illness and may face the end-of-life.

 Entry requirements

-2. Have a minimum of one year's post-registration experience (exclusive of post-registration courses);
+Have a minimum of one year’s post-registration experience (exclusive of post-registration courses);

-5. Provide written support from their employer that they will be able to access this client group across the programme;
+Provide written support from their employer that they will be able to access this client group across the programme;

-6. Satisfy the selection panel of their ability to complete the programme;
+Satisfy the selection panel of their ability to complete the programme;

 Duration